moleculerjs/site/source/docs/0.14/runner.md

 1. If `SERVICEDIR` env found, but no `SERVICES` env, it loads all services from the `SERVICEDIR` directory.
 2. If `SERVICEDIR` & `SERVICES` env found, it loads the specified services from the `SERVICEDIR` directory.
 3. If no `SERVICEDIR`, but `SERVICES` env found, it loads the specified services from the current directory.
 4. Check the CLI arguments.
 If filename found, it loads them.
 If directory found, it loads them.
-It glob pattern found, it applies and load the found files.
+If glob pattern found, it applies and load the found files.

 >Please note: shorthand names can also be used in `SERVICES` env var.